 He is the Producer at Sheffield Theatres, one of the UK’s most prominent producing theatres and largest complex outside of London.
 He is a Senior Manager, responsible for the management of all production staff, in-house productions and artist development.

 John is an established producer who is an expert in producing large-scale community productions, community practice & talent development.
 He has a first class BA (Hons) degree in Media and Performance from The University of Salford.

 Craig currently works for ASSIST Sheffield, a local charity that supports destitute refused asylum-seekers, as the Volunteering Coordinator for a team of over 300 volunteers.
 Previously he has served as Director of Hlekweni Friends Training Centre in Zimbabwe, and he was the co-founder and National Coordinator of the City of Sanctuary movement from 2005-2010.

-Tina is Co-chair of City of Sanctuary.
-She is a retired Consultant Clinical Psychologist who held a number of senior roles in the course of her working life, including Clinical Director (Learning Disabilities) and Director of Quality for Sheffield Health and Social Care NHS Trust.
+Tina is a retired Consultant Clinical Psychologist who held a number of senior roles in the course of her working life, including Clinical Director (Learning Disabilities) and Director of Quality for Sheffield Health and Social Care NHS Trust.
 She maintains an interest in health issues, especially psychological health and wellbeing.
 She is also currently a Governor of Fir Vale School, Sheffield.

 Angela has been a Trustee of City Of Sanctuary Sheffield since July 2017.
 Before becoming a trustee for COSS she was a Trustees for Sheffield Philharmonic Chorus for 15 years, five of which as Finance Officer.
 Angela currently work as Finance Manager for Sheffield Royal Society for the Blind and was previously a Secondary school teacher for 16 years.
 Since May 2019 Angela is also an elected Councillor at Sheffield City Council.